vchistiukhin/vchistiukhin.github.io/pages/about.md

 timeline: about_timeline
 ---

-## **About Me**
+{%include avatar.html%}

 <br>Hi there!
-I am **Vladimir Chistiukhin**,<br> a Software QA Engineer with experience in enhancing quality assurance processes across multiple projects.<br> I like to go through every detail, see the full picture, test the most complicated solutions, and find tricky issues.<br> In the last few years, my primary focus has been on:
+I am **Vladimir Chistiukhin**,<br> a Software QA Engineer with experience in enhancing quality assurance processes across multiple projects.<br> I like to go through every detail, see the full picture, test the most complicated solutions, and find tricky issues.<br><br> In the last few years, my primary focus has been on:
  - creating comprehensive documentation that covers various scenarios.
  - engaging in the entire development process from planning to release.
  - all-round testing for backend; iOS, android, and web applications.